tannerbohn/tannerbohn.github.io/linksaver.markdown

 - In your brain, and in the brains of lab mice, recollections are physically represented as collections of neurons with strengthened connections to one another.
 These clusters of connected cells are known as engrams, or memory traces.

-- more excitable neuronsthat is, brain cells that activate easilyare more likely to be recruited into an engram, so if you increase the excitability of particular neurons, you can preferentially include them in a new engram.
+- more excitable neurons—that is, brain cells that activate easily—are more likely to be recruited into an engram, so if you increase the excitability of particular neurons, you can preferentially include them in a new engram.

 - Neurons in a newly formed memory trace are subsequently more excitable than neighboring brain cells for a transient period of time.
 It follows then that a memory formed soon after the first might be encoded in an overlapping population of neurons